 (4) If an applicant fails to comply with a direction under subregulation (3), the applicant is to be taken to have withdrawn the application.

+[Regulation 6.25 inserted in Gazette 24 Aug 2007 p.
+4279-80.]

 6.26.
 Decision to renew registration

 After receiving an application made under regulation 6.25, the Commissioner may renew the applicant’s registration registering the applicant in respect of a class of high risk work to which the application relates if the Commissioner is satisfied that the applicant —